 Only 225 questions are actually counted toward your final score.
 The other 25 are trial questions for future versions of the CISSP examination.
-However, the exam doesn't identify these questions for the test-taker, so you have to answer all 250 questions like they're all the real thing.
+However, the exam doesn't identify these questions for the test-taker, so you have to answer all 250 questions as if every one of them is the real thing.

-The CISSP examination is currently available in English, French, German, Japanese, Korean, and Spanish.
+The CISSP examination is currently available in English, Brazilian Portuguese, Chinese, French, German, Japanese, Korean, and Spanish.
 You're permitted to bring a foreign language dictionary (non-electronic) for the exam, if needed.
 You need to indicate your language preference when you register for the exam.